logar16/ScavengerWorld/README.md

 So when launching Console App, it uses the ScavengerWorld and the default ScavengerPlayerAI libraries to run the thing.
 If using the external client server, we will still use ScavengerWorld to run the simulation but will depend on remote client for the player AI.

+1. Test with basic hand-crafted AI implementations
-1. Test printout to visualize
+2. Test printout to visualize
-	- Currently works but it would be nice to have more detailed visualization to improve understandability.
+	- Would be nice to have colored units based on team (low priority).
-	- Show multiple units and items in same space (Each grid is perhaps 2x2)
-2. Write tests for
+3. Write unit tests for
+    - JsonWorldBuilder
     - Individual Units
     - Food and Items (as needed)
     - Geography